lashd/mirage/mirage/README.md

 Mirage
 ======
 Mirage is a simple application for hosting responses to fool your applications into thinking that they are talking to real endpoints whilst you are developing them.
-Its accessible via HTTP so it can be accessed via any language and has a restful interface so is easy to interact with.
+Its accessible via HTTP, so it can be accessed using any language, and has a restful interface so is easy to interact with.

 Below are a few instructions telling you how to use Mirage.
 They are definately enough to get you up and running, but if you want to know everything you can do then have a look at the feature files for a complete low down.
-I know I know, it sounds a bit corney to say that a project's documentation is it's tests.
+I know I know, it sounds a bit corney to say that a project's documentation is its tests.
 But they are written using cucumber and a lot of effort has been put in to try and make these things readable... promise!

 Any ideas/improvements or feedback you have are greatly appreciated.